fathertime100/apollo-coin/README.md

 Your masternode should currently have a status of either 8 or 2.

-If it is an 8, and if you run this command again:
+If it is an 8, then run this command again:
 ```
 Apollond getinfo
 ```
-Your **"blocks"** field have increased from the last time you checked it.
+Your **"blocks"** field should have increased from the previous time you ran this command.
 ```
 {
     "version" : "v1.0.3.0-60028",